wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 ### So, What did I learn?

-Not one person working for 10 years in the IT world will walk the same path above as I did: different backgrounds, education, domain, company culture, implementation practices, ...
+Not one person working for 10 years in the IT world will walk the same path above as I did: different backgrounds, education, interests, domain, company culture, implementation practices, ...
 So take my advice with a pinch of salt as it's _personal_ and might not help you very much.
 My academic colleagues are curious to hear about my experience "in the field" and I hope to inspire one or two, but it might also be enlightening for the lunatics I've shamelessly left behind (_tirez votre plan!_).

 #### 1. Go Wide & Go Deep

 I'm a big advocate for **generalism** as I've written in the [about me](/about/) page.
 Being a _Polymath_ or a _Renaissance man_ as enriched my world in so many ways I cannot even begin to imagine what it would be like if I was only interested in a few subjects. **Be open to anything**.
 Don't limit yourself to one programming language: do yourself a favor and learn as much languages as you can manage. **Cross-pollination** is extremely important - not only in (software) engineering, but in life in general!
 So don't limit applying these principles to programming, but learn from other domains as well.
 Try a psychology course, read some philosophy.
 Get your hands on anything you don't know anything about.
 This not only broadens your own knowledge, but feeds those serendipitous connections.
-Get to know _a lot of_ things.
+Get to know _a lot of_ things. _Keep on_ wanting to know a lot of things, again and again.
+Build a [samurai learning mindset](/post/a-samurai-learning-mindset/).

 > Study the science of art.
 Study the art of science.
 Develop your senses - especially learn how to see.
 Realize that everything connects to everything else. - Leonardo Da Vinci